 Travel Tips for Mandaram Nuwara

-Respect Local Customs: Dress modestly when visiting temples, and ask for permission before photographing locals.
+- Respect Local Customs: Dress modestly when visiting temples, and obtain permission before photographing local people.

-Hire a Local Guide: For hikes or temple visits, a local guide can enhance your experience with insights into the area’s history and nature.
+- Hire a Local Guide: For hikes or temple visits, a local guide can enhance your experience with valuable insights into the area’s history and natural surroundings.

-Cash is King: Many local establishments don’t accept cards, so carry enough Sri Lankan Rupees (LKR).
+- Cash is King: Many local establishments don’t accept cards, so be sure to carry enough Sri Lankan Rupees (LKR).

 People Also Ask